Endosperm: Double fertilization

-Endosperm formation
+Endosperm development

-There are three types of Endosperm development:
+There are three types of endosperm development:

-Nuclear endosperm formation – where repeated free-nuclear divisions take place; if a cell wall is formed it will form after free-nuclear divisions.
+Nuclear endosperm development – where repeated free-nuclear divisions take place; if a cell wall is formed it will form after free-nuclear divisions.
 Commonly referred to as liquid endosperm.
 Coconut water is an example of this.

-Cellular endosperm formation – where a cell-wall formation is coincident with nuclear divisions.
+Cellular endosperm development – where a cell-wall formation is coincident with nuclear divisions.
 Coconut meat is cellular endosperm.
 Acoraceae has cellular endosperm development while other monocots are helobial.

-Helobial endosperm formation – Where a cell wall is laid down between the first two nuclei, after which one half develops endosperm along the cellular pattern and the other half along the nuclear pattern.
+Helobial endosperm development – where a cell wall is laid down between the first two nuclei, after which one half develops endosperm along the cellular pattern and the other half along the nuclear pattern.

 Evolutionary origins

 The evolutionary origins of double fertilization and endosperm are unclear, attracting researcher attention for over a century.
 There are the two major hypotheses: